Skip to main content

 Next Steps

 Mold exposure symptoms are real, disruptive, and often misdiagnosed.
-The good news is that they're usually reversible once the mold source is identified and properly removed.
+The good news is they're usually reversible once the source is identified and properly removed.

 If you suspect mold in your home, don't wait for symptoms to get worse.
 Find a verified mold assessor who can tell you exactly what you're dealing with and what needs to happen next.

-Mold testing and inspection costs → — What professional assessment costs
+Mold testing and inspection costs.
+What professional assessment typically costs.

-Mold remediation cost guide → — How much removal typically costs
+Mold remediation cost guide.
+How much remediation typically costs.

 Find a Verified Mold Professional

 Don't trust your home and health to just anyone.
-Find a verified mold assessor in your area who has been vetted for proper licensing, insurance, and professional reputation.
+Find a verified mold assessor in your state who has been vetted for proper licensing, insurance, and professional reputation.

 This guide is for educational purposes only and is not a substitute for medical advice.
 If you're experiencing health symptoms, consult a healthcare provider.
 If you suspect mold in your home, consult a certified mold professional.